Hadokane/CI_PP2_HUG/README.md

 From here the game should set out to establish the feel of a unique experience by providing the player with automated text from the "Computer-Player" to simulate a conversation.

-It should then provide a `username text input` to set the players `username` to a `global variable` for use throughout the game.
+It should then provide a `username text input` to set the player's `username` to a `global variable` for use throughout the game.

 These measures will drastically improve the **unique** experience for each player and start things off on the right foot.

-Next the player should be introduced to the H.U.B.
+Next, the player should be introduced to the H.U.B.
 Text-Adventure area, where they are presented with options to navigate the area in the form of `buttons`.

 The interaction design (IXD) of these buttons is as follows:

-1. They should change shade on `:hover` to indicate that the player can interact with them.
+1. They should change the shade on `: hover` to indicate that the player can interact with them.

 2. `onClick` these elements will (as necessary):
     - Update the Computer-Players text to describe the next area.
     - Move the player to that new area.
     - Provide information on an object the player is examining.
-    - Change the players state by acquiring an item.
+    - Change the player's state by acquiring an item.
     - Launch the Maths game.
     - Launch the Card Selection game.
-    - Update the players failScore.
+    - Update the player's "failScore".

 All of these actions will take place on a single webpage, with the elements loading and being removed from `<div>`'s as required to display the correct elements the player needs to interact with at any given time.

 The final section will feature a selection of 8 cards.
 These cards will be populated with data from the `"members" array` and utilise random number generation to ensure they are different for each user and on each subsequent play-through of the game.
-This is the main method through which the player will be encourage to replay and interact with new elements.
+This is the main method through which the player will be encouraged to replay and interact with new elements.

 The interaction design of the cards is as follows:

-1. The cards should increase in scale slightly on `:hover` to provide the user with positive feedback that: they have interaction; and that their cursor is currently hovering over that specific card from the 8 on display.
+1. The cards should increase in scale slightly on `: hover` to provide the user with positive feedback that: they have interaction; and that their cursor is currently hovering over that specific card from the 8 on display.

-2. `onClick` a function should be called to remove the 7 other cards and display the selected card in the center.
+2. `onClick` a function should be called to remove the 7 other cards and display the selected card in the centre.
     - Sound should then play as the card is animated to fade out into black & white.
     - This is to surprise the user and add significant weight to the selection they've just made.
-Providing a series of shock and feedback that will make the user want to replay the game and see if they made the correct choice.
+Providing a series of shocks and feedback that will make the user want to replay the game and see if they made the correct choice.
     - Variety is provided here with the inclusion of two "death" sound effects.
-Also adding to the replayability of the experience.
+Also adds to the replayability of the experience.

 3. The random generation is to ensure each user has a different experience in the game.
 The inclusion of funny `"skills"` encourages the user to replay the game in order to see what other options may present themselves.

-4. The users card will then generate.
+4. The user's card will then generate.
 Showing their `$(username)` and `$(failScore)` proudly, encouraging them to screenshot it.
     - The user may want to replay for a better score.
     - They are encouraged to send the game to a friend at this point.
 Enhancing their experience and connection to the game and expanding the experience to more users.